Blog

 Short-Term Use is Usually More Beneficial than Very Long-Term Use.
 Antidepressants are usually prescribed to support recovery from depression.
 In those with frequent episodes of chronic depression, they may be prescribed for one or two years to prevent relapse.
 Roughly 23 out of 100 individuals will still experience relapse while on antidepressants for this time, compared to 50 out of 100 who used a placebo.
 After three years, antidepressants are often ineffective and may increase the risk of perpetuating depressive symptoms (see below).

 Antidepressant Resistance and Non-Responsiveness.
-30-40% of individuals that take antidepressants may be resistant to treatment.
+30-40% of individuals who take antidepressants may be resistant to treatment.
 This can often be resolved by using another type of medication or a combination.
 Patients with pre-existing health conditions or who are subject to chronic stress may be more resistant to antidepressants than other depressed individuals.
 One study found that candidates with higher expression of inflammatory markers alongside glucocorticoid resistance were not likely to respond to antidepressant treatment and may experience a worsening of their symptoms early on.
 This may explain why depressed individuals with inflammatory health conditions such as cancer[13] or post-stroke[14] are less likely to respond to antidepressants.

 Common Antidepressant Side Effects and Contraindications

 Due to the side effects of antidepressants, many patients take time to find an antidepressant that works for them.
-Frequent side effects include gastrointestinal problems, insomnia, agitation and anxiety.[15]
+Frequent side effects include gastrointestinal problems, insomnia, agitation, and anxiety.[15]

 It is important for the patient to discuss their medical history with their doctor and for them to select an appropriate antidepressant that is not contraindicated.
 Antidepressants should also be mentioned to one’s physician when considering other medications, as they may interact negatively.